NuGet/NuGet.Operations/docs/services/work/Deployment.md

 (Where _C:\path\to\app.dacpac_ is the path to the DACPAC file you downloaded)

-### 2. Regenerate Credentials and update configuration
+### Part 2.
+Regenerate Credentials and update configuration
 1. Open the existing CSCFG file for the target service.
 If one does not exist, see the [Provisioning Guide](Provisioning.md) for help creating one.

 2. Regenerate the Primary Storage key using the following command in NuOps.
 After running the command, the new string will be in the clipboard **and the storage account key will have already been changed in Azure.**